 However, there is virtually no data available to provide credible guidance on the cost of a purchase of indexed annuities or annuities for a plan of this size in Canada.
-The estimated cost of purchasing annuities has been determined in accordance with the Canadian Institute of Actuaries' Educational Note: Assumptions for Hypothetical Wind-Up and Solvency Valuations with Effective Dates on or after December 31, 2019.
+The estimated cost of purchasing annuities has been determined in accordance with the Canadian Institute of Actuaries' Educational Note: Assumptions for Hypothetical Wind-Up and Solvency Valuations with Effective Dates on or after December 31, 2020 but not later than December 31, 2021.
 The estimated cost is based on the cost of purchasing annuities of significantly smaller size that would not be affected by the capacity constraints of the Canadian group annuity market.
 The actual cost of setting the Plan benefits could differ, perhaps significantly, from the costs estimated on this basis.